What Essentials to Pack in your Diaper Bag

-In my case, I breast feed so I never carry bottles, but for those that bottle feed, make sure to have formula for your little one in case you’re out longer than expected.
+In my case, I breast feed my children breast milk, so I never carry bottles.
+For those that are formula feeding, make sure to have formula for your little one in case you’re out when they need their next bottle.

 It’s always a good idea to have some snacks in the diaper bag for long outings.
-I keep some mini bags of gold fish, crackers, and cookies in there.
-I’ve definitely snuck some snacks for myself out of the bag when I was really hungry.
+I keep some mini bags of goldfish, crackers, and cookies in there.
+I’ve snuck some snacks for myself out of the bag when I was hungry.

-Is your child screaming or bored in the car?
+Is your child screaming or bored in the car or do you have a fussy baby?
 Some smaller toys to distract them during the ride is great to have.
-My daughter loves books and this little toy phone that makes its way to the bottom of the bag.
-Our son has a few toys attached to his car seat.
-Some of these toys from Fun.com would work great to distract your child.
+My daughter loves books and this little toy cell phone that makes its way to the bottom of the bag.
+When our children were very little, we used to attach toys to the baby gear like car seat and stroller so they could not throw them.

 Head on over to Earth Mama® Organics, using one of the links above, to see what other organic products they have for you.

 You can purchase small bags for throwing away dirty diapers.
-They are similar to doggy bags, but they are specifically designed for diapers.
+They are like doggy bags, but they are specifically designed for dirty diapers.
 These little bags are scented and work great to hide the dirty diaper smell, especially if you have a long car ride ahead of you and you do not have access to a garbage.

-The outside of our diaper bag has a spot for a water bottle.
-Every time we leave the house, we fill up a Munchkin 360 cup with water and throw it in the outside pocket of the diaper bag.
-It never fails that our daughter needs water while we’re in the car, so this gives us easy access to her water cup and I know she won’t spill the water all over herself.
+The outside of our diaper bag has a spot for a water bottle or a sippy cup.
+Every time we leave the house, we fill up our Munchkin 360 cups with water and throw it in the outside pockets of the diaper bag.
+It never fails that our children need water while we’re in the car, so this gives us easy access to their water cups.
+The bonus to these cups is I know they won’t spill the water all over themselves.

 There you have it!
-You should be ready to leave the house now and feel prepared for anything.
+New moms should feel ready to leave the house and be prepared for anything.